Pat Sheahan (Canadian football)

 Pat Sheahan is U Sports Canadian football coach who serves as the offensive line coach for the Calgary Dinos.
 He spent 5 years as Assistant Head Coach at McGill University and 11 years as the head coach of the Concordia Stingers and another 19 years as head coach of the Queen's Gaels.
 Sheahan completed his full time career with 3 years as Assistant Head Coach/OC for the Calgary Dinos.
 He won three Vanier Cup championships, twice as an assistant coach in 1987 and 2019, and once as head coach in 2009.
 He was a five time conference Coach of the Year and named National Coach of the Year in 2008.
 Pat was inducted into the Queen’s Football Hall of Fame on September 26, 2025.
+Sheahan was also inducted into the Concordia Sports Hall of Fame in Montreal on April 10, 2026.

 University career

 Sheahan was Team Captain twice and Concordia’s Academic Athlete while playing CIAU football as a tight end and offensive tackle for the Concordia Stingers from 1975 to 1979.